jmaldon1/WorldOfParkour/README.wowace.md

 # How to Run a Course

-Simply pick a course from the `All Courses` tab and set it as the `Active Course`.
+Simply pick a course from either the `Your Courses` tab or the `Official Courses` tab and set it as the `Active Course`.
 # Course Creation

-Below is a short gif creating a simple parkour course.
+## GIF

 ![course creation](https://github.com/jmaldon1/WorldOfParkour/raw/3bb51544f7315abac3b89cf8d6c710d0a95aac4f/docs/media/course_creation.gif "Course Creation")

+## Written instructions

+1. Click `New course`.
+2. Click `Set As Active Course`.
+3. Click the `edit` tab.
+4. Click `Edit Course`.
+5. Enter the details of your course.
+6. Run your course and as you progress through, click `Add point` to put down a marker at your current position.
+7. Add `hints` to your points if you'd like.
+8. Use the [Tips & Tricks](Tips_&_Tricks) section to see some ways to make adding points super simple during your parkour runs.

 # Course Sharing

 ## Sharing a Course